x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

    ![In the new connector wizard, verify the settings and click Save.](../../media/a9b67424-159d-45b8-9296-d103ca8eac87.png)

-### Use Exchange Online PowerShell to create the outbound connector to the email add-on service
+### Use Exchange Online PowerShell to create the connector from Office 365 to your organization's email server to the email add-on service

-To create the outbound connector to the email add-on service in Exchange Online PowerShell, use this syntax:
+To create the connector from Office 365 to your organization's email server to the email add-on service in Exchange Online PowerShell, use this syntax:

 ```powershell
 New-OutboundConnector -Name "<Descriptive Name>" -ConnectorType OnPremises -IsTransportRuleScoped $true -UseMxRecord $false -SmartHosts <SmartHost> -TlsSettings DomainValidation -TlsDomain <SmartHost> [-CloudServicesMailEnabled $true]
 ```

-This example creates an outbound connector with these settings:
+This example creates a connector from Office 365 to your organization's email server with these settings:

 - **Name**: Office 365 to Contoso Signature Service